yugank-123/Password-strength-analyzer/README.md

 2. Navigate into the project directory: cd password-strength-analyzer

-4. Install dependencies:
-   pip install -r requirements.txt

-5. Run the app:
+3. Run the app:
-   streamlit run app.py
+   python App.py